davidmreed/davidmreed.github.io/_posts/2019-06-25-roll-up-opportunity-contact-role-change-data-capture.md

 Intermediate testing results, while working towards passage and full code coverage, can be tough to interpret: most logs are found under the `Automated Process` user rather than the context user, [requiring the use of trace flags](https://salesforce.stackexchange.com/questions/266283/how-do-i-see-debug-logs-for-change-data-capture-triggers-in-salesforce), but some (possibly those from `@testSetup` methods) do appear for the context user.
 Code coverage maps can also produce misleading results until full passage is achieved.

 As part of the demo, I built a test class that achieves full coverage on the Async Apex Trigger.
 It's also part of the [GitHub project](https://github.com/davidmreed/cdc-opportunitycontactrole-rollups/blob/master/force-app/main/default/classes/OpportunityContactRoleChangeEvent_TEST.cls).
-(While the tests have good logic path coverage, they could stand to be exercise bulk use cases better!)
+(While the tests have good logic path coverage, they could stand to exercise bulk use cases better!)

 ## Results